TAMSAT/TAMSAT-ALERT_API_V2/README.md

 ## Running the API

 As the API is a single Python script which takes arguments, it can be run on the command line or within a Jupyter Notebook (provided in this Git repository).
 Full details on how to run the TAMSAT-ALERT API can be found in the document 'TAMSAT-ALERT_API_guide.pdf'.
+This will provide details on:
+* Python installation (via Anaconda)
+* Required Python libraries
-This will provide details on Python installation, required Python libraries, API inputs and outputs and running the API.
+* API inputs and outputs
+* Running the API (command line or Jupyter Notebook)